harness/developer-hub/release-notes/feature-flags.md

 #### Version 1.7.0

  - This version updates the JavaScript SDK to the latest version.
-This will now make your experience using the React Native much better.
+This will now make your experience using with React Native much better.
 (FFM-10488)

 # Previous releases